 Doctors are held to a high standard of care when it comes to diagnosing and treating patients.
 This includes obstetricians who perform C-sections.
 They should act as a reasonable doctor would in the same or similar situation, based on the tools at hand.
 If they are negligent, careless, under the influence of alcohol or drugs, or otherwise fail to uphold this standard, and injury results, they can be held accountable.

-Our Louisville C-section malpractice lawyers take on cases involving:
+Our Louisville C-section error lawyers take on cases involving: